-The Trust has agreed to provide a loan to the Manager, to assist with the working capital requirements of the Manager.
-For the avoidance of doubt, this includes, without limitation, for the purposes of paying costs and expenses incurred in relation to the capital raising of the Trust and may be paid or lent to related entities of the Manager.
-The Manager and the Trust amended the terms of the loan on 25 June 2020.
-The Manager will repay the loan (including any payment of interest on the loan which will be interest income of the Trust) over a period of 10 years from the first draw of each new tranche.
-Given this the current termination date of the loan is 10 years from the first draw date of the newest tranche being 16 November 2022.
+The Trust has agreed to provide a loan to the Investment Manager, to assist with the working capital requirements of the Investment Manager.
+For the avoidance of doubt, this includes, without limitation, for the purposes of paying costs and expenses incurred in relation to the capital raising of the Trust and may be paid or lent to related entities of the Investment Manager.
+The Investment Manager and the Trust amended the terms of the loan on 25 June 2020.
+The Investment Manager will repay the loan (including any payment of interest on the loan which will be interest income of the Trust) over a period of 10 years from the first draw of each new tranche.
+Given this the current termination date of the loan is 10 years from the first draw date of the newest tranche being 19 March 2024.
 The loan may be terminated and repaid earlier upon an event of default of the borrower as defined in the loan agreement.
 The loan is interest bearing at a rate of 5% p.a.
-The fair value of this loan was assessed and it was not materially different to the carrying value of the loan.
+The fair value of the loan was assessed and it was not materially different to the carrying value of the loan.